codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * Redo the training with less weight decay.
   8. *If the hidden units of a network are independent of each other, then it's easy to get a sample from the correct distribution* (FWC - recall factorial distribution?), which is a very important advantage.
 For which systems, and under which conditions, are the hidden units independent of each other?
 Check all that apply.
     * [Answered this one incorrectly...twice...thrice...frice?]
     * 1:ad 2:abd 3:d 4:bd 5:b 6:none .... todo .....
-7:bc
+7:bc 8:[ab](http://www.cs.toronto.edu/~tijmen/csc321/inclass/140327.txt)
+      * In-class Questions
+        * chapter 13 slide 24.
+What would be the gradient of the log probability of the data, for the recognition (red) weights?
+          * A: 0.
+They are not involved in the data generation process.
+        * What is the prior over the top hidden layer of an SBN like?
+          * A: the logistic of the biases.
+The units are independent.
+        * What is the prior over h of an RBM like?
+          * A: to find out the probability of a particular hidden layer configuration, we have to consider all possible visible layer configurations.
+Therefore, this prior is not simple (as in SBNs).
+        * **What is the posterior over h (given v) of an RBM?
+Simple or complex?**
+          * *A: easy. clamp visible configuration.
+Every hidden configuration has its own energy (together with the visible configuration), which is easy to calculate.
+The hidden units are independent of each other, in this CONDITIONAL distribution.*
+        * What is the posterior over h (given v) of an SBN with just one hidden layer?
+Simple or complex?
+          * A: Explaining away makes the hidden units (conditionally) dependent, and this makes the distribution complex.
+        * For getting an unbiased estimate of the gradient for an SBN, we need a sample from the posterior distribution over hidden units, given a visible units configuration from the training data.
+Do we need that, too, for getting an unbiased estimate of the gradient for a BM?
-    * (a) SBN-NOTconditioned - CHECKED(1,2) (still think this is correct) - For a Sigmoid Belief Network where the only connections are from hidden units to visible units (i.e. no hidden-to-hidden or visible-to-visible connections), when we don't condition on anything, the hidden units are independent of each other.
+    * (a) *SBN-NOTconditioned - CHECKED(1,2) (still think this is correct) - For a Sigmoid Belief Network where the only connections are from hidden units to visible units (i.e. no hidden-to-hidden or visible-to-visible connections), when we don't condition on anything, the hidden units are independent of each other.*
-    * (b) RBM-conditioned CHECKED(2,4) (no b/c hiddens can never be independent when conditioned on visibles b/c of explaining away; perhaps should have been checked; nope, b/c an RBM is really an infinite SBN) - For a Restricted Boltzmann Machine, when we condition on the state of the visible units, the hidden units are independent of each other.
+    * (b) *RBM-conditioned CHECKED(2,4) (no b/c hiddens can never be independent when conditioned on visibles b/c of explaining away; perhaps should have been checked; nope, b/c an RBM is really an infinite SBN) - For a Restricted Boltzmann Machine, when we condition on the state of the visible units, the hidden units are independent of each other.*
     * (c) SBN-conditioned (nope, b/c of explaining away) - For a Sigmoid Belief Network where the only connections are from hidden units to visible units (i.e. no hidden-to-hidden or visible-to-visible connections), when we condition on the state of the visible units, the hidden units are independent of each other.
     * (d) RBM-NOTconditioned CHECKED(1,2,3,4) (still think this is correct) - For a Restricted Boltzmann Machine, when we don't condition on anything, the hidden units are independent of each other.
   9. What is the purpose of momentum?